-Foundation 2: Tritone content provides context.
+Foundation 2: Tritones provide context.
 This is subliminal in music notation because tritones are not singled out by it.
 They're one among many intervals identified by pairs of note symbols that must be parsed to understand what they are.
-Looking deeply into what music notation represents on the keyboard reveals tritones as unique intervals in many ways.
-For a start, they are fixed in size and few in number.
+They can't be used for context identification because they can't even be written down without a key-signature reference that already establishes context.
+Looking deeply into what music notation represents on the keyboard reveals tritones as unique intervals that can be used for context identification in lieu of key signatures.
+They are fixed in size and few in number.
 The six tritones within the home octave identified by six anchor letters are all the tritones that exist in any home octave, which means on the entire keyboard.